mccollumn/crm-ui/README.md

 ## Setup - Production

-The CRM UI is currently hosted on `usw2wtcrm01w` in `C:\WebtrendsCRM\crm-ui`.
 Use the following steps to deploy.

 ### Install Node.js